iainctduncan/papers/source/background.rst

 What is Computer Music Programming?
 -----------------------------------
-To frame the discussion of the the motivation and goals of the Scheme for Max project, I will first briefly survey the computer music programming landscape, discussing several families of language, their approaches to programming computer music, and the advantages and disadvantages of these for various kinds of user and projects.
+To frame the discussion of the motivation and goals of the Scheme for Max project, I will first briefly survey the computer music programming landscape, discussing several families of language, their approaches to programming computer music, and the advantages and disadvantages of these for various kinds of user and projects.